 Dr. David J. Shulkin serves as President Donald Trump’s Secretary of the Department of Veteran Affairs.
 He is the highest-ranking former member of the Obama Administration to retain a position within the Trump White House.
 He was unanimously approved by the Senate in February.

 During his press conference on January 11, Trump finally announced his nomination of Shulkin.
-If confirmed, Shulkin will be the first member of the Obama Administration to be carried over into the Trump Administration, as he has served as Undersecretary to current VA Secretary Robert MacDonald.
+Now that he has been confirmed, Shulkin will be the only member of the Obama Administration to be carried over into the Trump Administration, as he has served as Undersecretary to Obama’s last VA Secretary, Robert MacDonald.

 The 56-year-old Shulkin, who is also the Chief Executive of the Veterans Health Administration, would be the first VA secretary not to be a veteran himself.
 Since the office was established under the George H.W.
 Bush Administration, every secretary has had military experience.

-If he is confirmed, Shulkin will inherit a government agency in disarray.
+Shulkin inherits a government agency in disarray.
 Since Eric Shinseki resigned in May 2014, the agency has tried to recover from the 2014 scandal that uncovered falsified wait times.
 A VA Inspector General report issued on September 2, 2015 found that there were 800,000 stalled records for veterans who were enrolling in health care.
 Of that number, 307,000 belonged to veterans who died, according to the report.
-“These

 “These conditions occurred because the enrollment program did not effectively define, collect, and manage enrollment data.
 In addition, VHA lacked adequate procedures to identify date of death information and implement necessary updates to the individual’s status,” the report read.

 Shulkin still has a home in Gladwyne, Pennsylvania.
 He is married to dermatologist Merle Bari.

 Here’s a look at Shulkin’s life and career.